 The Dun & Bradstreet Corporation ("D&B"), is required by law to take steps to ensure and maintain the privacy of your personally identifiable health information and to provide you with this Notice of Privacy Practices ("Privacy Notice").
-This Privacy Notice is provided to you as a covered person under The Dun & Bradstreet Corporation Welfare Benefit Plan and The Dun & Bradstreet Corporation Retiree Health and Welfare Plan, which are referred to in this Privacy Notice as the "Plan."
-This Notice applies only to the health care components of the Plan, meaning those programs which provide medical, dental, vision, EAP and health flexible spending account benefits.
+This Privacy Notice is provided to you as a covered person under The Dun & Bradstreet Corporation Welfare Benefit Plan which is referred to in this Privacy Notice as the "Plan."
+This Notice applies only to the health care components of the Plan, meaning those programs which provide medical, dental, EAP and health flexible spending account benefits.

 A federal law, known as the Health Insurance Portability and Accountability Act of 1996 ("HIPAA"), requires the Plan to maintain the privacy of your protected health information ("PHI").
 PHI encompasses substantially all "individually identifiable health information" which is transmitted or maintained by the Plan, regardless of its form.
 PHI includes medical information relating to your physical or mental health or condition, the provision of health care to you, or the payment for health care provided to you.
 However, PHI does not include all health information that may be maintained by Dun & Bradstreet or the Plan.
-For example, PHI does not include health information maintained by Dun & Bradstreet in its capacity as an employer, such as drug testing results, sick leave requests and related physician notes and medical information that is used or maintained by Dun & Bradstreet's non-health benefit programs, such as workers' compensation, life insurance, accidental death and dismemberment (AD&D) and short- and long- term disability benefits.
+For example, PHI does not include health information maintained by Dun & Bradstreet in its capacity as an employer, such as drug testing results, sick leave requests and related physician notes and medical information used for processing Family Medical Leave Act (FMLA) requests.
+Further, PHI does not include health information that is used or maintained by Dun & Bradstreet's non-health benefit programs, such as workers' compensation, life insurance, accidental death and dismemberment (AD&D) and short- and long- term disability benefits.
 If health information is not PHI, then the health information is not protected by HIPAA and is not covered by this Privacy Notice.